Why Is Your Puppy Such a Shy Guy?

 You’re probably acquainted with physical variation in dogs, from flat-nosed Pugs to skinny-muzzled Salukis.
 But, this genetically mediated variation is equally true of behavioral predispositions.
 These differences are all thanks to the genetic makeup of each dog, which is unique to that individual.
 After all, the point of sexual reproduction — an inefficient and messy process (genetically speaking) — is variation.

 Each parent contributes one strand of DNA to the double helix that makes up each chromosome, and the strands link up in unique ways each time a new life is created.
-Thus, every individual is the result of a unique combination of genes.
-In an environment with a range of conditions — perhaps a drought one year and floods the next — genetic variation ups the odds that some individuals will survive even if others perish, thus ensuring the continuation of at least some individuals of their particular species.
+That said, every individual is the result of a unique combination of genes.
+In an environment with a range of conditions — perhaps a drought one year and floods the next — genetic variation increases the odds that some individuals will survive even if others perish, thus ensuring the continuation of at least some individuals of their particular species.

 It appears as though different points on the “shy-bold” spectrum are advantageous at different times.
-For example, primatologist Steve Suomi has found that in some conditions, shy male rhesus macaques have higher reproductive success than bold ones.
-The shy males wait longer to leave their natal troops and thus arrive at a new troop larger and better able to hold their own when challenged by established males.
+For example, primatologist Steve Suomi has found that in some conditions, shy male rhesus monkeys have higher reproductive success than bold ones.
+The shy males wait longer to leave their natal troops and arrive at a new troop larger and better able to hold their own when challenged by established males.

 You can imagine how, in some contexts, the ancestors of domestic dogs might be best served by boldness (being the first to venture near a human settlement) or by caution and timidity (steering clear of lions).